Cerebras/ispd2021/README.md

     - For example, given a 2x2x2 volume and an inverse sampling step of 2.
 This means that in the sampling space, the sampling points take up a 4x4x4 volume where each unit is equivalent to 0.5 units of the problem volume.
 - Line 2 to X - 1: Each line defines a prism
     - Each line starts with a non-negative integer representing the resolution in the inverse logarithmic scale
+        - If this resolution is -1, then the prism is considered empty
+            - Empty prisms have a assumed resolution value of 0
     - For 2D points it is followed by two non-negative integers for the origin of the prism and two positive integers for the shape of the prism in tiles
     - For 3D points it is followed by three non-negative integers for the origin of the prism and three positive integers for the shape of the prism in tiles